Toritos01/Zarpies/README.md

 into a Google Collab ipynb notebook and use a free virtaul GPU to run the file.
 If you run the code locally, you can change some of the lines at the top of behavioral1.py if your system has enough memory to efficiently run the file.
-2. Run the "python behavioral1_graphs.py" command to generate graphs based off the results
+2. Run the "python behavioral1_graphs.py" command to generate graphs based off the results.

 ### Analysis 3 - Categorical Behavioral